mam1/Pcon-TNG-old/README.md

 * time of day and a sensor value
 * manually

-Each channel has it own schedules.
-There can be different schedules for each day of the week.
+There can be a different schedule for each day of the week.
+Each channel has it own set of schedules.
+The software supports the building of a library of schedules.
+Any schedule can be assigned to any channel(s).
 The command processor runs on a BeagleBone Black and uses a command line interface.
 The BeagleBone Black (BBB) communicates with a Parallax C3 over a serial connection.
-The C3 drives the Paralax Digital IO Board (DIOB) over a serial connection.

 ####Hardware
 * Parallax C3